 Sadly, two dogs lost their lives before the hive was found and professionally removed.

-Killer bees are super-social bees.
+Killer bees (also known as Africanized honey bees) are super-social bees.
 What this means is that they will swarm in great numbers to protect their hive against any perceived danger.
 This includes animals and humans that come too close to the hive.
 Only 10 percent of all bees are social bees, and only half of those bees are super-social.

 Protecting Your Dog From Bee Attacks